YaraAlshw/finalproject/Minimum viable analysis.md

 ## Data aquision and processing

 Note: the two restriction enzymes used were SbfI and MseI (Brelsford et al. 2016)
+Note: I'm looking into using ipyrad instead of STRUCTURE.
+Currently working on installing it onto the cluster

 1. I will download the data from NCBI.
 Unfortunately, my attemps at downloading the 192 raw individual reads all at once and directly onto the cluster have been unsuccessful.
 I downlaoded one read to use as an example for my minimum viable analysis plan.
 The reads are in fasta.gz format, which can be decompressed using the command *gzip -d*